DeanWard/janus-mcp/README.md

 # Janus MCP

 Janus MCP is a Model Context Protocol server that enables AI assistants to understand and interact with OpenAPI specifications.
 It provides your AI with deep insight into API structures, making API integration projects faster and more accurate.
+The server includes token-optimized output formats to reduce costs and improve response efficiency for your AI interactions.

 ## What It Does